-a) Injection of additional capital which will immediately be transferred by BSL to banks after amount is received b) New Bank's Capital
+- a) Injection of additional capital which will immediately be transferred by BSL to banks after amount is received. - b) New Bank's Capital

-This will be monitored by the BSL as not all capital should be used to acquire fixed assets as the residue will have to be used as working capital once the licence is issued.
+This shall be monitored by the BSL as not all capital shall be used to acquire fixed assets as the residue shall be used as working capital once the licence is issued.
 This can be given to banks on request.